gotofritz/gotofritz.github.io/src/content/post/2023-02-03-migrating-blog-to-astro.md

 ## TL;DR: was it worth it?
 Is Astro better than SvelteKit?

 It depends what you mean by _worth it_...
-If I was a company and all my time had to productive, then not.
+If I was a company and all of my time had to productive, then not.
 Astro is not any better then SvelteKit.
 The two frameworks share many design choices, and I would put them on a par.
 But of course it was worth as an exploration of new tech.

 Overall Astro feels more suited to generating a static site out of markdown documents, because that is what it's designed for.
+It even comes with a GitHub workflow to publish to GIt pages.
 SvelteKit is a SPA/SSR engine that can be adapted to the task.
 However Astro seems to be rougher around the edges.
 I ended up spending more time converting from SvelteKit to Astro than I did migrating to SvelteKit in the first place.
 More monkey patching, more bugs.
 So I wouldn't recommend switching from one to the other, unless you have some specific needs (for example, Astro lets you embed components written in various frameworks like React, Vue, Web Components, etc)

 ## Wait, you only rebuilt your site last week